 The Pension Benefit Guaranty Corporation (PBGC) protects the retirement security of over 33 million American workers, retirees, and beneficiaries in both single-employer and multiemployer private sector pension plans.
 The agency’s two insurance programs are legally separate and operationally and financially independent.
 PBGC is directly responsible for the benefits of more than 1.5 million participants and beneficiaries in failed pension plans.
 The Single-Employer Insurance Program is financed by insurance premiums, investment income, and assets and recoveries from failed single-employer plans.
 The Multiemployer Insurance Program is financed by insurance premiums.
 Special financial assistance for financially troubled multiemployer plans is financed by general taxpayer money.

 Every PBGC-insured plan must pay premiums annually to PBGC.
 There are two kinds of premiums: (1) the flat-rate premium that applies to both single-employer and multiemployer plans, and (2) the variable-rate premium that applies only to underfunded single-employer plans.
-A separate termination premium of $1,250 applies to certain distress and involuntary plan terminations occurring on or after January 1, 2006, payable for three years after termination.
+A separate termination premium applies to certain distress and involuntary plan terminations.
+For current rates, see Premium Rates.

 Each plan is responsible for calculating and paying its own premiums based on a reported participant count and, when required, plan funding information.
-All plans must submit their premium filings electronically using PBGC's secure Web-based application, My PAA, which is available through PBGC's Web site at www.PBGC.gov/prac, as are instructions for calculating and paying premiums.
+All plans must submit their premium filings electronically using PBGC's secure Web-based application, My PAA, which is available on our Employers & Practitioners page, as are instructions for calculating and paying premiums.